-It is challenging, not because we are squeezing our bodies into pretzel-like shapes, but because we are tasked to remember what are minds are conditioned to forget, that we are not separate but unified beings.
-To engage with the world this way is revolutionary and counterculture.
+It is challenging, not because we are squeezing our bodies into pretzel-like shapes, but because we are tasked to remember what are minds are conditioned to forget, that we are not separate but unified beings, unified with something beyond our individualism, beyond name and form.
+To even glimpse this reality and then engage with the world this way can be revolutionary and counterculture.

 With Anjali and her team of guest instructors and collaborators, we learn how to live our practice beyond the mat and see yoga through a lens of social justice and truthful awakening.
 We can begin to interact with each other with personal and community accountability.
 We can create a world more inclusive and welcoming to those we may see as different from ourselves.

-Join Anjali Sunita, Dr. Yasmene Mumby, Pawan Pi, Mirabella D’Cunha, Sheliza Jamal, Guruji Hasu Patel, and several more teachers TBA for a life-altering community experience.
+Join Anjali Sunita, Dr. Yasmene Mumby, Mirabella D’Cunha, Sheliza Jamal, Guruji Hasu Patel, and several more teachers TBA for a life-altering community experience.

 Register for each module separately priced, or for the whole course discounted.

-For Module one only, Yamas: A Systemic View with Dr. Yasmene Mumby, Wednesdays April 7th – May 5th, 6:30 – 8 pm EDT: Click Here
+For Module one only, Yamas, Liberation, and Justice with Dr. Yasmene Mumby, Wednesdays June 2nd – June 30th, 6:30 – 8 pm EDT: Click Here

-For Module three only, Breath and Sound with Mirabelle D’Cunha, Anjali Sunita, and Guruji Hasu Patel, July 7th – August 11th: Click Here
+For Module two only, Breath and Sound with Mirabelle D’Cunha, Anjali Sunita, and Guruji Hasu Patel, July 7th – August 11th: Click Here

-For Module four only Yoga History and Philosophy: From origins to western migration, with a growing team of teachers TBA, Wednesdays 6:30 – 8 pm, September 8th – December 15h: Click Here
+For Module three only Yoga History and Philosophy: From origins to western migration, with a growing team of teachers TBA, Wednesdays 6:30 – 8 pm, September 8th – December 15h: Click Here

 Questions?
 Please email email@example.com